-15. S. is a lesbian woman from Namibia.
+13. S. is a lesbian woman from Namibia.
 She speaks English, and lives in a northern Chicago suburb.
 (22-0160456)

 S. became interested in girls while in high school.
 S. played soccer in her youth, which drew the attention of her family members.
 S.'s uncle called her gay slurs and threatened to cut her breasts off if she did not stop playing soccer.
+During a soccer tournament, an opponent cut S.'s ribs with a broken bottle.
 S.'s aunt kicked S. out of her home because S.'s boyish behavior was un-Christian.
-S. got a boyfriend to hide her sexuality.
-She became pregnant and had a child who lives in Namibia.
-S. uncle locked her in a chicken cage in his backyard for three days while doing a demon extraction on S. with the help of elders in the community.
+S. feared her uncle and got a boyfriend to hide her sexuality.
+S. became pregnant and had a child who lives in Namibia.
+S.'s uncle met S. at a grocery store, spat in her face, forced her into his car, and locked her in a chicken cage in his backyard for three days while doing a demon extraction on S. with the help of elders in the community.
 They freed S. after she promised to stop acting like a boy.
 S. went to the police who told her maybe she deserves the abuse if she wants to act like a man.
-S. suffered various types of discrimination in her town and at one incident.
+Townspeople called S. slurs, forcing S. to keep her relationship with her girlfriend a secret.
+A pharmacy refused to sell S. medication because of her perceived identity.
+When S. kissed her girlfriend in a restaurant, two men threatened her and stabbed her arm.
 S. tried to get the abuse published by a media organization, but its employees were scared of losing their jobs.
 S.'s uncle organized S. to be married to her cousin, who subsequently drugged, beat, and raped S. after a family member threatened to kill him if he did not impregnate S. S. fled to the US April 10, 2022, and filed her asylum application pro se on June 6, 2022.
-All supporting materials must be filed with the Chicago Asylum office one week prior to his interview, which could occur within four to six of weeks of filing his asylum application.

-16. E. is a young man from Guatemala.
+14. E. is a young man from Guatemala.
 His next Master Calendar hearing is scheduled on October 4, 2023.
 E. speaks Spanish and lives in Chicago, Illinois.
 (21-0150685)